 Currently, there are no recommended daily quantities of vitamin B12 specifically for seniors.
 With that said, adults over the age of 18 years of age are recommended to consume at least 2.4 mcg daily.
 Of course, it’s important to speak with your healthcare provider if you believe you may have a deficiency.
 A study of over 100 older adults found that supplementing “500 mcg of vitamin B12 [was] found to normalize B12 levels in 90 [percent] of participants.”

 Much like vitamin D, vitamin B12 is mostly found in animal-based products and is somewhat difficult to source solely from plant-based foods.
 Of course, there are lovely workarounds for us plant-based eaters!
 For instance, most alternative milk, breakfast cereals, and juices have been fortified with vitamin B12.
 It’s also a good idea to include nutritional yeast in your pantry, as this is another great source of vitamin B12!
-Speak with your doctor about including a vitamin B12 supplement into your diet as well.
+Speak with your doctor about including a vitamin B12 supplement in your diet as well.

 Potassium is one of those essential minerals that your body just can’t produce on its own.
 Potassium is not just a mineral, but it’s also an electrolyte, which “conduct electrical impulses throughout the body.”
-On top of that, this diverse nutrient is also vital for a “range of essential bodily functions” including blood pressure, normal water balance, muscle contractions, nerve impulses, digestion, heart rhythm, and your body’s pH balance.
+On top of that, this diverse nutrient is also vital for a “range of essential bodily functions,” including blood pressure, normal water balance, muscle contractions, nerve impulses, digestion, heart rhythm, and your body’s pH balance.

 Older adults, unfortunately, have been found to not get enough potassium in their diet.
-A survey specifically found that “many older Americans do not take the recommended 4700 mg of potassium daily,” which can cause issues with blood pressure, kidney stones, and can even affect the strength of your bones.
+A survey specifically found that “many older Americans do not take the recommended 4700 mg of potassium daily,” which can cause issues with blood pressure, and kidney stones, and can even affect the strength of your bones.
 A potassium deficiency may also cause extreme fatigue, muscle spasms, weakness, irregular heartbeat, and nausea.

 Due to a lack of nutritional information and studies, there are no government-mandated recommended daily intake guidelines for potassium intake.
 With that said, organizations — such as the World Health Organization (WHO), the UK, Spain, Mexico, and Belgium — “have recommended consuming at least 3,500 mg per day through food.”
 On the other hand, countries such as the “US, Canada, South Korea, and Bulgaria, recommend consuming at least 4,700 mg per day.”